Nr-1000101/steam_querry_bot/README.md

-# Steam server Querry Bot
+# Steam server querry qot

 This discord bot uses a2s module to querry steam servers and give details of the server and players currently playing.